Striking French oil workers meet Friday over next steps

 A vote by the workers to extend the action after downing tools during the past 10 day will be closely watch after France dipped into its strategic reserves to ease shortages following strikes at refineries, fuel depots and ports.

-The hardline CGT union is trying to pressurize the government into withdrawing a contested labor law reform.
+The hardline CGT union is trying to pressurise the government into withdrawing a contested labour law reform.

-A spokeswoman for Exxon Mobil (XOM.N) said its two refineries in France were producing normally.
+A spokeswoman for Exxon Mobil said its two refineries in France were producing normally.

 "So far, there has been no impact on Gravenchon (the Port Jerome refinery in northern France).
 We will see depending on how the conflict evolves," Exxon spokeswoman Catherine Brun, told Reuters.